-Online shopping continues to grow as the National Retail Federation projects 64% of shoppers this year will use their smartphone or tablet to shop for holiday gifts, up 8% from 2016.
-Consumers are expected to buy in store, on mobile devices and via computer through text, email and website offers that may also target consumers via social media websites such as Facebook, Twitter and Instagram.
+According to the National Retail Federation, 55% of shoppers say will make purchases online and in person at department stores this year.
+In addition, 51% of consumers will go to discount stores, 44% to grocery stores, 33% to clothing stores and 24% will shop at electronics stores.
+Shoppers are expected to buy in store, on mobile devices and via computer through text, email and website offers that may also target consumers via social media websites such as Facebook, Twitter and Instagram.